Manoah wins second straight start, Blue Jays beat A's 4-3

 Athletics: Brown stayed in the game after making a diving play in right field in the second.

-Blue Jays: Ryu went on the IL after undergoing an MRI on Sunday morning.
-He felt sore after allowing five runs and six hits in four innings Saturday.
+Blue Jays: LHP Hyun Jin Ryu (left forearm) was placed on the 10-day injured list after undergoing an MRI.
+Ryu felt sore after pitching four innings Saturday.
 Toronto activated LHP Ryan Borucki (right hamstring) off the IL.

 HOME AND READY

 Athletics RHP Frankie Montas did not accompany the team to Toronto because of a visa issue.
-Instead, Kotsay said Montas returned to Oakland to prepare for his start in Monday’s home opener.
+Instead, manager Mark Kotsay said Montas returned to Oakland to prepare for his start in Monday’s home opener.

 UP NEXT